gotthardp/lorawan-server/doc/Integration.md

  * [MQTT, AdafruitIO & You!](https://learn.adafruit.com/mqtt-adafruit-io-and-you)

-Once your Adafruit account, dashboards and feeds are set up, go to the lorawan-server web-administration and create an Applications->Connector:
+Once your Adafruit account, dashboards and feeds are set up, go to the lorawan-server web-administration and create a Backends->Connector:
  * *URI* - `mqtt://io.adafruit.com` or `mqtts://io.adafruit.com`.
  * *Published Topic* - Name of the topic you will be publishing to in the form `YourUserName/feeds/YourFeed`.